jkhelil/throttling-study/README.md

 ![Lucky flow](https://rawgithub.com/lhuard1A/throttling-study/master/lucky_flow.svg)

+Note that even if this works, before A becomes `ready`, B “consumes” a `starting` slot although it is not consuming resources.
+It is sub-optimal as, if we knew that B depends of A, we could have started a container of an other POD which doesn’t depend on A.

 If we are unlucky, things can happen in this order:

 * B and C are started.
 They are waiting for being able to connect to A